datacarpentry/sql-socialsci/episodes/06-Aggregations.md

 We can see from the reults of running this that all 11 values are represented and that there is no missing data in this field.

-You can hve more than one column name after the `Distinct` keyword.
-In which case the results will include a row for each unique combination of the columns involved
+You can have more than one column name after the `Distinct` keyword.
+In which case the results will include a row for each unique **combination** of the columns involved

 > ## Exercise
 >
 > Q3 asks for the likelihood of voting on a scale of 1 - 10 (10 - Absolutely certain to vote).
-> Write a quey which shows all of the combinations of voting intentions (Q1) and likelihood of voting (Q3).
+> Write a query which shows all of the combinations of voting intentions (Q1) and likelihood of voting (Q3).
 >
 > > ## Solution
 > >